mirror/dd-wrt/src/router/curl/docs/libcurl/libcurl-security.md

 enabled by default.
 Applications may opt to restrict that set further.

-A redirect to a file: URL would cause the libcurl to read (or write) arbitrary files from the local file system.
+A redirect to a file: URL would cause the libcurl to read (or write) arbitrary files from the local filesystem.
 If the application returns the data back to the user (as would happen in some kinds of CGI scripts), an attacker could leverage this to read otherwise forbidden data (e.g.
 **file://localhost/etc/passwd**).